Crop Insurance Australia

 • Total Hectares: Larger cropping programs attract higher total premiums but may benefit from volume discounts.

-• Location & Climate Zone: Regions with higher historical hail frequency, frost risk or flood exposure attract higher rates.
+• Location & Climate Zone: Regions with higher historical hail frequency attract higher rates.

 Timing and Seasonal Considerations